C$ 37 Find Cheap Flights to British Columbia

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights to British Columbia, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below-average price on the flight from Canada to British Columbia, you should book around 3 weeks before departure.
+To get a below-average price on a flight from Canada to British Columbia, you should book around 3 weeks before departure, which saves you about 35% compared to booking last minute.
 For the absolute cheapest price, our data suggests you should book 7 weeks before departure.

 Which is the cheapest airport to fly into in British Columbia?

-Prices will differ depending on the departure airport, but generally, the cheapest airport to fly to in British Columbia is Abbotsford Airport (YXX), with an average flight price of C$ 128.
+Prices will differ depending on the departure airport, but generally, the cheapest airport to fly to in British Columbia is Nanaimo Harbour Airport (ZNA), with an average flight price of C$ 126.

 Good to know